 In the first story, “The Turkeys Hatch a Plan”, the turkeys in our story were worried that they would end up as chocolate milk stew on Thanksgiving Day.
-Although they first planned to hide from Farmer Dad by dressing up like cougars, they resort to hiding in Donald Trump’s basement.
+Although they first planned to hide from Farmer Dad by dressing up like cougars, they resort to hiding in Martha Stewart’s basement.

 In the second story, “A Picky Eater at Thanksgiving”, someone makes pterodactyl noises to get out of eating their applesauce.
 Chaos ensues when applesauce and cherries land in the green bean casserole.